jigi-33/jigi-33/README.md

 - **2020**  Automation tester / web & desktop performance engineer (python) in Tensor co., LLC
 - **Fall 2020** Shifted to be a freelancer
 - **Summer 2022** Moving to found own IT company
-- **Fall 2022** National software support & integration in Novosibirsk state region
+- **Fall 2022** National software support & integration engineer in Novosibirsk state region
 - **Spring 2023** Will try to reach next level (coming soon)

 #### Higher education